Aggressive Colorado DWAI Attorney in Aurora, Colorado

 Driving While Ability is Impaired in Colorado is a Serious Criminal Charge

-If you are not substantially intoxicated, you can be charged with driving while ability is impaired in Colorado.
-A DWAI is handled in the same manner as a DUI and can carry the same consequences.
-This is especially true if you are facing a second, third, or fourth DWAI.
+Colorado has a lower alcohol related to driving under the influence.
+Driving while ability is impaired charges result from driving slightly impaired.
+A person charged with DWAI will be sentences in the same manner as a DUI and can carry the same consequences.
+This is especially true if you are facing a second, third, or fourth driving while ability is impaired.

-A Fourth DWAI is considered a felony DUI in Colorado.
-If you’ve been arrested and charged with DUI, DWAI, or a related offense, contact with DUI Lawyer Lawrence and get the DUI defense representation.
-Our DUI attorney is in Aurora, but we regularly represent clients in Arapahoe County, Douglas County, Adams County, and the Denver Metro Area.
+Fourth DWAI convictions will be a felony DUI conviction in Colorado.
+Contact a Denver DWAI Defense Lawyer if you are facing charges of DUI, DWAI, or a related offense.
+Our DUI attorney is in Aurora.
+We handle cases in Arapahoe County, Douglas County, Adams County, and the Denver Metro Area.

 What is the definition of Driving While Ability is Impaired under Colorado Law?

 The important language of the definition is slightest degree.
 A jury does not get much guidance on the slightest degree language.
-The blood alcohol content bac for a DUI is .08, but the BAC for a DWAI is .05.
+A blood alcohol content (bac) of .08 or greater will result in a DUI charge.
+A BAC of .05 is driving while ability is impaired.

 The operation of a motor vehicle while under the influence of drugs is harder to define.
 A DUI under the influence of marijuana has a limit of 5 nanograms.
 This is an extremely low level.